gradescope/autograder_samples/docs/updates.md

 ## July 13th, 2022

-We have now added the ability to set the base image you want your autograder to build with via our front end app.
-This means you are no longer required to build your own docker container and use the manual docker configuration for zip file autograders which just needed a different base image.
-You can find more about it [here](base_image)
+We have added the ability to set the base image you want your autograder to build with.
+This means you are no longer required to build your own Docker container and use the manual docker configuration for zip file autograders which need a different base image.
+You can [find out more about base images here](base_images).

 ## March 17th, 2022